 0609J-04 DISCUSSION

+Steam Generator Tube Degradation.

 Because tube degradation that violates the structural integrity performance criterion (typically 3 times the differential pressure across a tube during normal full power, steady state operation, 3ΔPNO) may make the tube susceptible to high/dry core damage sequences that have a frequency in the low-10-5/reactor-year range, any of the colors are possible.
 However, the degree of degradation beyond the performance criterion, the fraction of a year over which this degree of degradation existed, and many plant-specific factors are important determinants for the risk in a specific case.
 Information gathered through previous plant specific analyses and engineering judgment have been used to assign a “White” significance level for findings of single tubes that are susceptible only to these sequences.
 When multiple tubes have degraded below the structural integrity performance criteria, or a single tube has degraded below that level in multiple cycles, it is more likely but not certain that the total risk will fall into the “Yellow” range.
-For that reason, Table 1 indicates “” for findings involving multiple instances of exceeding the structural integrity criteria.
-B&W plants with one tube that violates the structural integrity criteria are also listed under the “” category because the lesser degree of susceptibility for the once-through design to the high/dry sequences provides a substantial potential for a “Green” result.
+For that reason, Table 1 indicates “perform a Detailed Risk Evaluation” for findings involving multiple instances of exceeding the structural integrity criteria.
+B&W plants with one tube that violates the structural integrity criteria are also listed under the “perform a Detailed Risk Evaluation” category because the lesser degree of susceptibility for the once-through design to the high/dry sequences provides a substantial potential for a “Green” result.

 When one or more tubes have degraded to the point that they cannot sustain the maximum pressure differential expected during a design basis main steam line break event (ΔPMSLB), it is also necessary to include those sequences in the risk assessment.
 The threshold for these sequences is the lowest operable pressurizer valve setpoint.
 In some plants that will be the pressurizer power-operated relief valve (PORV); for other plants where the PORVs are blocked or not installed, it will be the pressurizer safety relief valve setpoint.
 Again, B&W plants differ significantly from the W and CE plants.
 B&W plants have experienced several events that produced pressures near these thresholds shortly after a reactor trip.
-Westinghouse plants have experienced a relatively smaller number of events (considering the numbers of each design in operation), and none the staff is currently aware of produced such high pressure-differentials across the tubes after a reactor tripped from normal operation.
+Westinghouse plants have experienced a relatively smaller number of events (considering the numbers of each design in operation), and none of these events the staff is currently aware of produced such high pressure-differentials across the tubes after a reactor tripped from normal operation.